lavisar/safe-promise/README.md

 ### Example

--   Import catchError and use it to handle async functions without try...catch:
+-   Import safePromise and use it to handle async functions without try...catch:

 ```typescript
 import { safePromise } from 'ts-safe-promise';